ddepeppe/ELK-Stacker/README.md

 | Web-2    |Webserver | 10.0.0.10  |
 | Web-3    |Webserver | 10.0.0.13  |

-These Beats allow us to collect the following information from each machine:
-ELK Stack is three open-source products — Elasticsearch (search engine), Logstash (log aaggregator), and Kibana (visualization tool).
-Beats, the forth tool in th estack,  are lightweight agents that are installed on hosts to collect different types of data for forwarding into the stack.
+These Beats allow us to collect the following information from each machine.
+First ELK Stack is three open-source products — Elasticsearch (search engine), Logstash (log aaggregator), and Kibana (visualization tool).
+Beats, the forth tool in the stack,  are lightweight agents that are installed on hosts (ex. web-1, web-2, web-3) to collect different types of data for forwarding into the stack.
 Filebeat collects log data ex. activity logs, sign-in logs and audits logs and sends data to the ELK stack for analysis.
 Metricbeat collects machine data ex. uptime, CPU, disk and memory utilizaton and sends to the ELK stack as well for anaylsis.
+Kibana is then installed on the ELK-VM, 10.2.0.4.

 This image shows Filebeat and Metricbeat's roles in the stack. https://github.com/ddepeppe/ELK-Stacker/blob/main/Images/Azure%20Integration%20Architecture.png